payalmohapatra/payalmohapatra.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD candidate in Computer Engineering and a part of [IDEAS Lab](http://zhulab.eecs.northwestern.edu/) at Northwestern University, advised by [Dr. Qi Zhu](http://eecs.northwestern.edu/~qzhu/). <br>
+I am a third year PhD candidate in Computer Engineering and a part of [IDEAS Lab](http://zhulab.eecs.northwestern.edu/) at Northwestern University, advised by [Dr. Qi Zhu](http://eecs.northwestern.edu/~qzhu/). <br>

 I enjoy working on real world human-centric applications using methods inspired from computer science and health research.
-I am interested in investigating techniques to use data-driven methods with non-manicured datasets under practical challenges (lack of data and labels, data quality, multi-modal learning and sensor fusion, issue of missing modality etc.).
+I investigate machine-learning methods for real-world applications with a focus on audio, healthcare and generally time series sensor data.
+These applications are ubiquitous and pose unique challenges in data analyses and learning.
+My focus is to develop robust learning algorithms for data (quality, quantity, and labels) and resource constrained applicationa.
+I am currently interested in exploring design trade-offs based on personalization and generalization of an algorithm for a system.

 Another aspect I wish to drive through my research is inclusivity in technology.
 I am interested in solving problems faced by the minority users ([atypical speakers and voice assisted technology](https://dl.acm.org/doi/abs/10.1145/3539490.3539601), [darker skin-tone subjects and optical heart rate monitors](https://ieeexplore.ieee.org/abstract/document/7969842)).
 I want to emphasize on model explainability in addition to model accuracy as a key performance index in my research. <br>